Top of the pageCheck Your Symptoms

 Babies aged 3 to 12 months also need special attention if they continue to vomit.
 They can quickly become dehydrated.
 It is important to replace lost fluids when your child is vomiting.
 Watch your child carefully, and pay close attention to the amount of fluid they're able to drink.
 Look for early symptoms of dehydration:

 Also, be sure to notice the colour of the vomit, and count the number of times your child vomits.
-If your child vomits so frequently that you can't get him or her to drink or vomits every time he or she takes a drink, the risk of dehydration is greater.
+If your child vomits so often that you can't get them to drink, or if your child vomits every time they take a drink, the risk of dehydration is greater.

 Many things can affect how your body responds to a symptom and what kind of care you may need.
 These include: